james-gould/PersonalBlog/all_collections/_posts/2025-24-04-Azure-Key-Vault-Emulator.md

 dotnet add package AzureKeyVaultEmulator.Aspire.Hosting
 ```

-Then add to or update your `AppHost` to run the emulator:
+Then add to or update your `AppHost` to run the Emulator:

 ```cs
 var keyVaultServiceName = "keyvault";